-Here’s a healthy version of the super popular Pumpkin Spice Lattes you can make at home!
-It’ll save you a LOT of money, time and you can feel confident knowing exactly what is going into your belly.
+Here's a healthy Pumpkin Spice Latte recipe you can make at home!
+It'll save you a LOT of money, time and you can feel confident knowing exactly what is going into your belly.

 Two days later I was back.